carkopf/philtechtalks/content/upcoming/guido.md

 date = 2025-01-24T10:51:10+01:00
 draft = false
 hideMeta = true
-weight = 3
+weight = 6
-summary = "Conceptual Engineering"
+summary = "Can AI be a scientist?: A Conceptual Engineering Approach"
 +++

 #### Title
-Conceptual Engineering
+Can AI be a scientist?: A Conceptual Engineering Approach

 #### Abstract
 TBA